ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 It takes a little longer than before (about 10 seconds).

-Please check the created PDF.

-It is convenient to create a PDF from Markdown.

 HTML is suitable for publishing on the web, and PDF is suitable for viewing at hand.
 In the next subsection, we'll combine these two tasks into a single Rakefile.

 #### Namespaces

 Now we combine two tasks (HTML and PDF) into one Rakefile.
-I would like to organize the tasks in an easy-to-understand manner.
-In general, complicated programs are hard to maintain.
-It is called software "maintainability" and one of the most important thing in program developing.
-We use namespaces here to make the program clearer.
+Namespaces is used here to make the Rakefile organized.

 Namespaces are a common technique when building large programs, and are not limited to Rake.
 Here, we define two namespaces like this: